MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-nexthoproute.md

 ---
-Description: 'Represents one of a series of 'hops' to reach a network destination.
-A route is administratively defined, or calculated/learned by a particular routing process.' ms.assetid: '2c1d0fdd-0914-4c81-a1ff-d8104c5c734d'
+Description: Represents one of a series of hops to reach a network destination.
+A route is administratively defined, or calculated/learned by a particular routing process. ms.assetid: 2c1d0fdd-0914-4c81-a1ff-d8104c5c734d
-title: 'CIM\_NextHopRoute class'
+title: CIM\_NextHopRoute class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_NextHopRoute class